 Support the news

 At least 45,000 people are expected to crowd Boston Common for Saturday's Boston Women's March For America, according to the event's official Facebook page.
 It's one of hundreds of demonstrations expected to take place simultaneously around the world on Jan.
-21, the day after President Donald Trump's inauguration.
+21, the day after President Trump's inauguration.

 "I’m getting emails from all my friends saying 'Are you going to be there?
 Is there any way we can find each other?'
 Probably not," says photographer and University of Massachusetts Amherst professor emeritus Liane Brandon.
 "I think it’s going to be massive.
 Massive."

 This won't be the first time Brandon marches on Boston Common for women's equality.
 More than 40 years ago, she was a member of Bread and Roses, a women's liberation organization with roots in Massachusetts.

 "We were considered extremely radical when we really wanted things like equal pay — I mean, some things that we still want," Brandon says.